 Happy Thanksgiving!
 Have the most enjoyable time with your family and friends celebrating this holiday season!
-Whether you will enjoy turkey or something else, we hope it will be a special time!
+Whether you enjoy turkey or something else, we hope it will be a special time!

-Catch a turkey
+Catch a Turkey

 Here you will find some real advice on how to cook your turkey, just in case you need it.

-Enjoy with family and friends
+Enjoy with Family and Friends

-I’m sure you will not need any help with this step, so let’s take a look at a painting that many of you have seen multiple times before and find the comfort in the familiar.
+I’m sure you will not need any help with this step, so let’s take a look at a painting that many of you have seen multiple times before and find comfort in the familiar.
 Freedom from Want was one of the Four Freedoms series inspired by Franklin D. Roosevelt’s 1941 State of the Union Address.
-It has become an iconic representation of Thanksgiving holiday.
-Say ‘hi!’ to the man in the bottom right corner and go on to enjoy your Thanksgiving!
+It has become an iconic representation of the Thanksgiving holiday.
+Say “hi!” to the man in the bottom right corner and go on to enjoy your Thanksgiving!

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.